Isaiah 53, "the Fifth Gospel" by an Ancient Prophet

 •• Romans 10:16-17 But not all the Israelites accepted the good news.
 For Isaiah says, “Lord, who has believed our message?”
 Consequently, faith comes from hearing the message, and the message is heard through the word of Christ.

 • Then in the next eleven verses Isaiah proceeds to reveal that message about our Savior.
-Many have therefore called this 53rd chapter of Isaiah “the 5th Gospel”.
+Many have therefore called the 53rd chapter of Isaiah the 5th Gospel of the Bible.

 Vss.
 2-3 He grew up before him like a tender shoot, and like a root out of dry ground.
 He had no beauty or majesty to attract us to him, nothing in his appearance that we should desire him.
 He was despised and rejected by men, a man of sorrows, and familiar with suffering.
 Like one from whom men hide their faces he was despised, and we esteemed him not.

 - •• The One of whom Isaiah is speaking here is clearly Jesus Christ, as the succeeding verses verify.
 “He had no beauty or majesty to attract us to him.”
 This is a key to the Gospel — that is, that it is not beauty, status, or man’s power, fame, or fortune that attracts men and women to Jesus.